Sahti: Finland’s Unique and Oldest Farmhouse Ale

 • Wild or Baker’s Yeast

-The brewing process begins in a wort where the ingredients are brought to a light boil.
-Once a mash forms, the fluid sifts through a traditional kuurna, which is a hollowed-out aspen log that uses juniper twigs or rye straws as a filter.
+To begin the brewing process, ingredients boil into a “wort”, which is simply a non-fermented version of the end product.
+Once a “mash” forms, the fluid sifts through a traditional kuurna, a hollowed-out aspen log with juniper twigs or rye straws as a filter.
 Finally, a fermenting vessel stores the strained liquids until the ale is ready.

-This process lacks pasteurization making it unsuitable for transport for long-distances.
-Furthermore, sahti possesses murky qualities as twigs and straws don’t drain all the residue from the wort’s mash.
+This process lacks pasteurization, making it unsuitable for long-distance transport.
+Furthermore, sahti possesses murky qualities, as twigs and straws don’t fully drain the wort’s mash.

 In ancient brewing, wild yeast helped ferment the ale.
 However, modern brewers prefer using baker’s yeast over brewer’s yeast.
-The use of baker’s yeast often gives the ale an aroma of bananas.
+Baker’s yeast often gives ale a banana aroma.
 In addition, the fermentation process leaves the beer less fizzy than others, making it an ideal drink for refreshment on hot summer days.

 Importance of Beer Culture in Finland